Free Consultation!

 There are a few reasons as to why export rates aren’t higher.
 We’ve outlined some of them below.

-• It’s not possible to have two different energy suppliers allocated to a single meter.
-So, if a household imports from one supplier and exports to another, the supplier which receives the exported electricity will make a loss.
-They have to pay the household for the electricity they’ve exported, but the supplier can’t sell this electricity onto someone else.
+• It's not feasible to have two different energy suppliers assigned to a single meter.
+If a household imports electricity from one supplier and exports to another, the exporting supplier faces a financial loss.
+They have to pay for the electricity you send them, but they cannot sell it to someone else.

 It’s a shame that the process of exporting excess energy to the grid isn’t set up better.
 We’d love to see households be fairly compensated for their contribution in greening the grid, and supporting the UK’s energy independence.